Argyris Adalis

 · Mytilene

-Ioannis St. Georgiadis came from another place (possibly Constantinople) and settled in Mytilene probably due to professional opportunities.
-He was the founder, along with I. Kalamari, of the steam-powered olive mill/spinning mill/macaroni factory complex in Epano Skala, known to this day as ‘Kalamari’.
-The current owner of the I. Georgiadis residence is the North Aegean Region.
+Ioannis St. Georgiadis probably originated from elsewhere (possibly Constantinople) and settled in Mytilene, likely due to professional opportunities.
+He co-founded, with Ioannis Kalamari, the industrial complex of a steam-powered oil mill/spinning mill/macaroni factory in Upper Skala, known to this day as ‘Kalamari.’
+The current owner of the residence of Ioannis Georgiadis is the North Aegean Region.
+The residence is in the Second Empire style.

 1885